Day, Time, and Location

 B+ 87.5 – 90.0%

 D+ 67.5 – 70.0%

 D 62.5 – 67.5%

 While I strongly encourage students to help each other out, all homework assignments must ultimately be completed individually.
 Unexcused late assignments will be penalized 10% for every 24 hours late, starting from the time class ends, for a maximum of two days, after which they will earn a 0.

 You will turn in homework assignments using Brightspace (see below).
 I ask two things: First, that you submit it as a single ZIP file or some other standard compressed format rather than multiple files.
 Second, that you make sure that you send me everything that’s needed for the program to run successfully, which includes not only files you created but copies of any files I might have given you as part of the assignment.

 Any student auditing the course is expected to attend class and can participate in discussion in a way commensurate with the amount of work they do on class assignments.

-Elsevier Publishing Folks will generally be fine if they use the older 3rd edition (which might be available purchased as cheap used copy online or borrowed from another student who took this course before); just note that there may be a few aspects of Matlab, whose language and interface are constantly evolving, that are incorrect in older editions.
+Student will generally be fine if they use the older 3rd or 4th edition (which might be available purchased as cheap used copy online or borrowed from another student who took this course before); just note that there may be a few aspects of Matlab, whose language and interface are constantly evolving, that are incorrect in older editions.